 You hold several titles.
 Tell us about the main ones.

 I'm originally from Kosovo.
 So, for sure, my first title was Miss Kosovo, of which I am very proud because Kosovo is my motherland.

-Being Miss Kosovo gave me a chance to join Miss Universe and Miss World, and then I joined many more beauty pageants and beauty contestants because of my love for it.
+Being Miss Kosovo gave me a chance to join Miss World, and then I joined many more beauty pageants and beauty contestants because of my love for it.
 I love to communicate with people, and pageants have given me that opportunity on a global scale.

 The last title is Miss Friendship International 2019-2020; however, I'm still holding this title.
 The pageant was held in Chengdu, China, and I competed with 120 ladies from across the world.

 It started with my mom, who was a model.
 Sometimes she still does photoshoots and catwalks, and she also participated in pageants, but in Miss Turkey.

 My mom dreamt that her daughter would finally participate in something big like a Miss Universe and Miss World, and I can say that I did.
 So I am my mom's dream come true.

 What's been your biggest takeaway from the big pageants you've been to, like Miss Universe or Miss World?